NotTacoz/jacaranda/content/notes/AE/chemistry/chemistry 1.1.md

 - [ ] 100.  _Conduct experimental work safely, competently and methodically to determine solubility of ionic compounds.
 (SIS)_
 - [ ] 101.  _State that potable drinking water must undergo various treatment processes to ensure it meets regulations for safe levels of solutes, including heavy metals.
 (SHE)_
 - [ ] 102.  _Explain why drinking water must be monitored for safe levels on solutes.
 (SHE)_
-- [ ] 103.
-Describe the general principles of chromatography, including the role of the stationary and mobile phases.
 - [ ] 104.
 Explain the importance of intermolecular forces in the chromatography process.
 - [ ] 105.
 Explain how chromatography can be used to separate and identify the components of a mixture.
 - [ ] 106.
 Use knowledge of the polarity of the components of a mixture to be separated to select a chromatographic method for separation.